 How-To: Setting KPIs for Your Team and Your CompanyAs PR and marketing teams focus on delivering KPIs for campaigns and marketing actions, choosing to report on the right metrics becomes essential.
 Depending on the expectations of roles of team members, KPIs will emerge.

-Most people who run a business or part of a large company struggle when it comes to setting KPIs–Key Performance Indicators.
+Most people who run a business or a team in a large company struggle when it comes to setting KPIs–Key Performance Indicators.

 Here Are Three Steps for Setting KPIs for Your Team: